NUDelta/ce-platform/README.md

 ### Methods
 You'll notice that, to match what's recommended from Meteor 1.3, all of the methods in this project have been changed into exported `ValidatedMethod`s.
 See the [Github Repo](https://github.com/meteor/validated-method/) and the [guide page](http://guide.meteor.com/methods.html) about this, but be sure to use these.

-### Dev Tips and Tricks
-- To clear the database and therefore propagate changes to dummy data in `fixture.js`, set the `CLEAR_DB` boolean in `config.js` to 1

-- if notifications stop working, check that production is set to true in config.push.json
-- to see logs in terminal: heroku logs -t --app ce-platform
-- "quote exceed" might mean the quota of the whole db is exceeded, the limit for free is 500MB